pablo-lamtenzan/MiniShell/README.md

 ```
 ";", "&&", "||"
 ```
 A separator is always the end of the execution.
-So, that means if a have an input command with n separator i can split it (n times in shoter commands).
+So, that means if there's input command with n separators it can be splited n times in shoter commands.
-Lets call this splits a "command line".
+Lets call this splits result a: "command line".
 A command line can be splited too, we can use the pipe as separator.
-Lets call this commands lines splits a job.
-And finally, job can be splited too in simple commands.
+Lets call this commands lines splits result a: "job".
+And finally, a job can be splited too, into simple commands.
 ```
 INPUT CMD -> can be composed by n CMD LINE(s) (separeted by ";", "&&", "||")
 CMD LINE -> can be composed by n JOB(s) (separeted by "|")